HealthEquity Announces Record HSA Sales Outlook, Presentation at J.P. Morgan Healthcare Conference

 Forward-looking statements reflect our current expectations regarding future events, results or outcomes.
 These expectations may or may not be realized.
 Although we believe the expectations reflected in the forward-looking statements are reasonable, we can give you no assurance these expectations will prove to be correct.
 Some of these expectations may be based upon assumptions, data or judgments that prove to be incorrect.
 Actual events, results and outcomes may differ materially from our expectations due to a variety of known and unknown risks, uncertainties and other factors.
 Although it is not possible to identify all of these risks and factors, they include, among others, risks related to the following:

-- the impact of the ongoing COVID-19 pandemic on the Company, its operations and its financial results;
+- the impact of societal and economic changes arising out of the COVID-19 pandemic on the Company, its operations and its financial results;

 - our ability to compete effectively in a rapidly evolving healthcare and benefits administration industry;